rstinejr/SimpleDotNetSQLite/README.md

 # SimpleDotNetSQLite
-A tiny project that illustrates creating a SQLite database and accessing it with .NET Core

-This project illustrates using .NET Core to access a [SQLite](http://sqlite.org/) database.
+This tiny project illustrates using .NET Core to access a [SQLite](http://sqlite.org/) database.

 Even though this is a .NET Core project, when I have a project that includes